Bell crashes NASCAR playoff field with win at New Hampshire - NewsBreak

 TRADING PAINT

-Brad Keselowski and Austin Dillon used their cars as battering rams under a caution midway through the race.
+Brad Keselowski and Austin Dillon used their cars as battering rams midway through the race.
 Dillon hit Keselowski in the door on the backstretch.
 Keselowski retaliated and smacked Dillon on the passenger’s side of the car and ran him off the track.

-“We've gone at it a couple of times the last two years.
-One time, I hit really hard,” Dillon said.
-“I just don't like the way certain people race me.”
+Harvick later turned Dillon coming off pit road.

 NASCAR’s Cup Series heads to Pocono Raceway for its only stop of the year.
 The track long held two Cup races each year and Alex Bowman and Kyle Busch won the races in a doubleheader weekend last year.